syncfusion-content/javascript-docs/js/Spreadsheet/Formatting.md

 api: /api/js/ejspreadsheet
 ---

-# Formatting with JavaScript Spreadsheet
+# Formatting in JavaScript Spreadsheet

 Spreadsheet supports many formatting options to make your data easier to view and understand.
 Use [`allowCellFormatting`](https://help.syncfusion.com/api/js/ejspreadsheet#members:allowcellformatting "allowCellFormatting") API to enable / disable formatting option in Spreadsheet.
 The different types of formatting supported in Spreadsheet are,